Breaches of the Member Code of Conduct complaints procedure

 About the Standards Committee

 The Standards Committee is responsible for promoting and maintaining high standards of conduct by members of the Council.
 This responsibility extends to members of the parish and town councils in Trafford.
-The Standards committee is chaired by a person who is independent of the Council.
+The Standards Committee’s Membership includes a number of Independent Members who have no affiliation with the Council.